 —Howard Givner article: The Un-Conference: Participant-Driven Agenda + Mashup Networking = Relationship Building on Steroids

-Conversations, and the subsequent relationships that are formed, are very important.
+Conversations, and the subsequent relationships, are very important.
 Doc Searls, co-author of the Cluetrain Manifesto, wrote a great article about their pivotal role: Building a Relationship Economy.
-Well-designed peer conferences provide an environment that encourages and supports a rich abundance of the initial components of the following sequence (on which I’ll write more soon):
+Well-designed peer conferences provide an environment that encourages and supports a rich abundance of the initial components of the following sequence:

 Conversations => Relationships => Value

 “Value” here means the kind of business worth your boss is thinking about: more prospects, new sales, increased customer satisfaction, etc. All the things that translate into funding for your paycheck, profit for your company, and a happy boss.